 Con: Photo transfer support is very limited, No metadata editing support.
 No face recognition and no hero tagging.
 User interface seems older and more cumbersome to use.
 No support for photo selection.

 Normally, I would list Picasa first because of its excellent JPEG image processing and organization features.
-None of the other free programs come close to Picasa’s polished user interface, image metadata capabilities, geotagging support and superb face recognition.
+None of the other free photo management software come close to Picasa’s polished user interface, image metadata capabilities, geotagging support and superb face recognition.

 However, Picasa is no longer supported by Google, which means there is no further development.
 While Picasa continues to run fine, this means when new metadata standards are being released Picasa will remain more and more behind.